DeMysteriisMundi/network-bible/networks-cheat-sheets.md

 **+/-**:

-- is a mix of previous topologies with their advantages and disadvantages
+- Is a mix of previous topologies with their advantages and disadvantages.
-- beautiful
+- Beautiful.

 ---

 ### Network Architectures

-#### Three-tier architecture
+#### Three-Tier Architecture

 ...